Extremal Fitting Problems for Conjunctive Queries: The Case of UCQs

-For the implication from 3 to 1, it follows from Prop.~\ref{prop:ucq-most-specific} that $q$ is a most-specific fitting UCQ for $E$, and from Prop.~\ref{prop:ucq-most-general} that $q$ is a most-general fitting UCQ for $E$.
+For the implication from 3 to 1, it follows from Proposition~\ref{prop:ucq-most-specific} that $q$ is a most-specific fitting UCQ for $E$, and from Proposition~\ref{prop:ucq-most-general} that $q$ is a most-general fitting UCQ for $E$.
 Hence, $q$ is a unique fitting UCQ for $E$. \end{proof}